Visiting friends and neighbours on the edge of the Namib

 By Ria Henning-Lohmann and Kathrin Schulze Neuhoff

-The book is also sold in Namibia.
-After a long journey on a container ship, it is now being sold by the co-editor Kathrin Schulze Neuhoff on her farm Ababis to various bookshops in Swakopmund and
+The book is also available to buy in Namibia.
+After a long journey on a container ship, co-editor Kathrin Schulze Neuhoff is now selling it to various bookshops in Swakopmund and Windhoek and on her farm Ababis.
+Detailed information on Namibian sales outlets is also available on Tel: +264 (0)63 29 33 62

-The people and their stories are as diverse as the landscapes between the Namib and the Naukluft - whether as sheep farmers, balloon drivers, cattle farmers, guest farm operators, bush pilots,
+The people and their stories are as diverse as the landscapes between the Namib and the Naukluft, and include sheep farmers, balloon pilots, cattle farmers, guest farm operators, bush pilots, olive farmers, shop owners, horse breeders, desert enthusiasts and solar experts.
+The result is an inspiring illustrated book containing personal stories, impressive pictures and delicious recipes.

 Let it surprise you!